saadjavaidalvi/saadjavaidalvi/README.md

 - 🔭 I’m currently working on WILD.AI
 - 🌱 I’m currently learning Chess
-- 👯 I’m looking to collaborate on any interesting flutter project
+- 👯 I’m looking to collaborate on any interesting idea in Flutter.io
 - 💬 Ask me about anything
 - 📫 How to reach me: saadjavaidalvi@gmail.com
 - 😄 Pronouns: he/him